+The evolution of corrective lenses has come a long way since they were first invented many years ago!
+Not only has the technology changed to help with different vision problems, the way the lenses are made has also changed.
+Let’s quickly go over the history of corrective lenses and how they were made.
 In 60 A.D., the Roman Emperor Nero used an emerald to get a better look at the gladiators fighting.
 It’s also believed he used this technology to get protection from the sun.
 The first proven example of manufactured lenses was found in medieval Europe in the 10th Century.
 Monks called them “reading stones” which they used to magnify text to see it better.
 The first pair of spectacles were fashioned from this technology two and half centuries later.

 New technologies for corrective lenses are being introduced every day!
-One of the most interesting ones that have come out is a digital lens called free-form.
+One of the most interesting ones that have come out is a digital lens incorporating free-form technology for the correction of presbyopia or high prescriptions.
 This revolutionary technology is digitally processed using computers to design and surface a lens that is unique to your prescription.
 This type of lens allows for better night vision, contrast perception, and color vision.
 The process of getting free-form lenses is also fairly simple: You get your eyes digitally scanned, then from that data a specialized software will be able to find a prescription that will perfectly balance your vision.
 After that, your lenses will be optimized to fit your frames and face.
-The final step is the manufacturing process, where your lenses are crafted on a free-form computer guided generator.
+The final step is the manufacturing process, where your lenses are crafted using a free-form computer guided generator.